ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 The stack-allocated reference `r` is allocated inside the definition of `counter`.
 This value outlives the scope of `r` (it is bound to the variable `counter` and may later be used in the code marked `...`).
-However, the type-checker ensures that it does not outlive the region that it belongs to, which is the entire body of `f`.
+However, the type-checker ensures that it does not outlive the region that it lives in, which is the entire body of `f`.

 As well as function bodies, a region is also placed around: